learn-the-web/topics/the-open-web.md

 - `W3C` — The World Wide Web Consortium: a group of companies and individuals who work on standardizing all the web technologies.
 - `HTML` — Hypertext Markup Language: the coding language used to describe the content on all webpages.
 - `CSS` — Cascading Style Sheets: the coding language used to describe how websites look.
-- `Javascript` — The programming language used to add extra interactivity to websites.
+- `JavaScript` — The programming language used to add extra interactivity to websites.

 ---